 All procedures should be performed in the operative room under aseptic conditions.
 Open both outer and inner pouches.
 Open the container to dispense the graft.
 Follow accepted procedures for grafting with fixation.
 When excess fluid is present in the surgical field, the surgeon may use cauterization, suction, and application of bone wax (if needed) to reduce bleeding.
+Bone marrow aspirate can be added to the graft.
+The marrow aspirate is obtained by the standard bone marrow collection techniques, and the donor sites include iliac crest, fracture, or other sites.
 Exercise care not to collect blood.
 If marrow from the fracture site is used, it is important that the marrow has not been contaminated.
 If the material is not positioned satisfactorily, remove the implant and start over with a new dose of the graft.